 Note: If you do not have a stand mixer, manually mix the dough until cohesive and smooth and it can form into a ball.
 It might take a little bit longer but it is doable.

 - Activate the Yeast: In the bowl of a stand mixer fitted with the hook attachment, add water and sugar then manually stir until sugar slowly dissolve.
 Add the yeast and let stand for 10 minutes until it starts to foam.
 Add the olive oil and milk to the water and stir.

-- Add Dry Ingredients: Add the salt and 1 cup of bread flour.
-Using the stand mixer (or hand mixer with dough attachment), mix until ingredients are combined, then add remaining 1/2 cup and knead for around 8 minutes.
+- Add Dry Ingredients: Add the salt and bread flour.
+Using the stand mixer (or hand mixer with dough attachment), mix until ingredients are combined and knead for around 15 minutes.
 If the dough is still sticky, add 1 tablespoon of flour at a time until it becomes cohesive and smooth while the dough still slightly stick at the bottom of the mixer.
-Texture of flour could vary depending on the brand and adding the flour in 2 addition will make it easier for you to adjust the flour.
-Too much flour could make the bread tough, so it’s better to do it in 2 addition and just add a little bit more are needed.
+Texture of flour could vary depending on various factors.
+Too much flour could make the bread tough, just add a little bit more are needed.
 If the dough is too dry, add 1 tablespoon of warm milk until it becomes smooth.
 Your goal is to have a smooth, soft and elastic bread dough.

 - Rest: Transfer to a large oiled bowl, cover with a warm, damp towel and let rise for 1 hour.
 It is best to let the dough rise in a warmer area of your kitchen.